SpiceWire/davis-vantage-pro2-backend/README.md

 * Scheduled, regular polling of the VP2 to collect weather data
 * JDBC interface for a persistent PostgreSQL database of all weather station data
 * Apache Tomcat webserver for API
-* Custom REST API with endpoints
+* Custom REST API with JSON formatting and numerous endpoints
-* Transactions with the United States Census Bureau Geocoder API to get the latitude and longitude of a given address
+* Transactions with the United States Census Bureau [Geocoder API](https://geocoding.geo.census.gov/geocoder/) to get the latitude and longitude of a given address
-* Transactions with the United States Weather Service API for latitude and longitude-based forecasts
+* Transactions with the United States' [National Weather Service API](https://www.weather.gov/documentation/services-web-api) for latitude and longitude-based forecasts
 * Local cache of default address for faster forecast delivery
 * SpringBoot and Spring annotations
 * Separate database of weather alarms